 Primary challenges with deskless workforce

 It can get tough to train frontline employees for the management due to the following reasons.
 First off, the number of deskless workers is spread remotely.
 There is a constant need for faceless interaction to stay updated.
 Additionally, the deskless workforce ends up shuttling jobs for more lucrative and competitive opportunities.
-While this is not a problem with employees working from home, it is still challenging to involve direct interaction with the customers.
+While this is not a problem with employees working from home, it is still challenging to interact directly with the customers.
 Another challenge for training these employees is that the time is quite limited, and companies cannot afford constant follow-ups for teaching them the process.
 Also, not having the right equipment such as laptops and phones to train this base is a definite barrier for the employer.

-If you are in the equal boat, then here are some strategies to ensure that your deskless workforce stays on track.
+If you are in the equal boat, here are some strategies to ensure that your deskless workforce stays on track.

 Strategies you can use